Research Projects

 |

-Microplastics in Mangrove and Beach Sediments on Southeast Florida Barrier Islands is quantifying the abundance and variation of microplastics in mangrove and beach sediments on Southeast Florida barrier islands, which are vulnerable and important coastal ecosystems.
-Sediment from the back barrier mangroves and the open coast beaches at three regionally similar but geomorphically distinct study sites throughout Palm Beach County are being evaluated for spatiotemporal variability of microplastics.
-Funded by National Parks Conservation Association, 2022-2023 & 2023-2024; FAU OURI Summer Undergraduate Research Fund (SURF), 2024 |
+Microplastics in Coastal Sediments: quantifying the abundance and variation of microplastics in sediments along Florida's coastlines.
+Storm-Induced Microplastic Distribution along Florida Barrier Islands: focuses on recent major storms that have inundated barrier islands from 2022-present to determine the abundance, distribution, burial, and preservation potential of microplastics in overwash deposits and within other sub-environments of barrier islands.
+Funded by the FAU School of Environmental, Coastal, and Ocean Sustainability, 2024-2025 Microplastics in Beach and Mangrove Sediments: focuses on mangrove and beach sediments on Southeast Florida barrier islands, which are vulnerable and important coastal ecosystems.
+Sediment from the back barrier mangroves and the open coast beaches at three regionally similar but geomorphically distinct study sites throughout Palm Beach County were evaluated for spatiotemporal variability of microplastics.
+Funded by National Parks Conservation Association, 2022-2023 & 2023-2024 The seasonal influences on microplastics along south Florida beaches are being investigated to determine the role of wave energy, tidal variability, and public use.
+Funded by the FAU School of Environmental, Coastal, and Ocean Sustainability, 2024-2025 |

 |